πŸ“±Get our free mobile app - Scan food & get instant safety answers

 Expert Source

-"According to the USDA, unopened bags of chips should be stored in a cool, dry place away from heat sources and direct sunlight to maintain quality and freshness for the best taste.
-Once opened, chips should be resealed in an airtight container to prevent staleness."
+"According to the FDA, unopened bags of chips should be stored in a cool, dry place at room temperature, away from heat sources and sunlight.
+They can maintain their quality for about 2-3 months past the expiration date if properly stored."

 Fresh Chips Unopened Bag